 To run a bash script in the "Ignored Build Step", you need to set the following in the field:

-By using this command, Vercel will only build deployments when the branch is called "main".
+By using this command, Vercel will only build deployments when the value of "VERCEL_ENV" is "production".
+That variables was added to the Environment Variables UI which makes it available for the project.

 By using this command, Vercel will only build deployments when changes are made inside of the